souche/flowbased_wiki_cn/Definition.md

  - Components can have multiple inputs or outputs.
  - Ports may be elementary ports or array ports, where the individual elements are treated as separate ports, but are addressed by port name plus an index.
  - The application is a graph rather than a tree.
 Cyclic connections (feedback loops) are allowed.
- - Connections can be merged in the graph, implicating that packets from different arcs arrive at the input port in FIFO order.
+ - Connections can be merged in the graph, implying that packets from different arcs arrive at the input port in FIFO order.
 Connections should be split explicitly via a component because of the variety of splitting strategies and the explicit IP ownership rule.
  - Connections are implemented as bounded buffers with FIFO order and capacity from 0 to a number limited by implementation.
  - Data can own data.
 A packet can have sub packets and components do not need to be aware of the owned data.
 Tree structures and dictionaries can be created like this.
  - Parameters are provided to component instances in the network definition by associating a data value with a particular input port.
 This concept is called "Initial IP" and its implementation details vary between FBP versions.